jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 can be achieved.

 Whereas scaling down under normal conditions seeks to reduce consumption while maintaining full capabilities, power-constrained operations accept degraded performance or functionality.
 Operating in power backup mode introduces a shift in network behavior as it differs from network-driven auto scaling:

-- Network, devices and components must reduce power usage, possibly sacrificing performance, feature sets, or redundancy.
+* Network, devices and components must reduce power usage, possibly sacrificing performance, feature sets, or redundancy.

-- Each network domain (RAN, edge, and core network segments) faces its own constraints and policies in power-limited operation.
+* Each network domain (RAN, edge, and core network segments) faces its own constraints and policies in power-limited operation.

 ### Analysis

 Dynamic scaling could be seen as either an alternative or complementary to load stabilization, e.g., via "peak shaving".
-Perhaps the most realistic angle is that both are likely needed.
+Perhaps the most realistic view is that both are likely needed.

 The most rudimentary approach to dynamic scaling is just turning some resources off.
 However this may not be sufficient, and a more graceful/engineered approach potentially yields better results.